Guided Depth Super-Resolution by Deep Anisotropic Diffusion: Experimental set up

 \section{Experimental set up}

-Our experiments and baselines closely follow the set up described in \cite{de2022learning} (supplementary material), and compare with mostly the same baselines.
+Our experiments and baselines closely follow the setup described in \cite{de2022learning} (supplementary material) and compare with mostly the same baselines.
 All methods are trained with the default settings of the Adam optimizer and a learning rate of $10^{-4}$ (except PMBA: $10^{-3}$, FDSR: $5\times10^{-4}$).
 We train all learned models until convergence, which is reached after 2500, 250, and 150 epochs on the datasets of Middlebury, NYUv2, and DIML respectively.
-We reduce the learning rate by factor of 0.9 every 100, 10 and 6 epochs for Middlebury, NYUv2 and DIML, respectively.
-In order to limit the GPU memory consumption to a manageable level, we had to reduce the patch size from 256$^2$ to 128$^2$ for PMBA x4 even to $64^2$.
-For the guided filter, we use a radius of 8, and for the SD Filter we use the following hyperparameter configuration: $\lambda=0.1$, $\sigma_g=60$, $\sigma_u=30$.
-For Pixtransform, we use the standard hyper parameters reported in their paper \cite{lutio2019guided}.
+We reduce the learning rate by a factor of 0.9 every 100, 10 and 6 epochs for Middlebury, NYUv2, and DIML, respectively.
+In order to limit the GPU memory consumption to a manageable level, we had to reduce the patch size for some baselines from 256$^2$ to 128$^2$ for PMBA x4 even to $64^2$.
+For the guided filter, we use a radius of 8, and for the SD Filter, we use the following hyperparameter configuration: $\lambda=0.1$, $\sigma_g=60$, $\sigma_u=30$.
+For Pixtransform, we use the standard hyperparameters reported in their paper \cite{lutio2019guided}.